Saturday, 21 May 2011

 Guano covered cliffs

-When I visited Inner Farne for an afternoon in mid May 2010 thousands of very noisy terns had arrived to breed but they hadn’t started nesting, so they weren’t dive bombing the visitors, which is apparently what happens a bit further into the breeding season.
-Three types of tern breed on the island - sandwich, Arctic and common.
+When I visited Inner Farne for an afternoon in mid May 2010 thousands of very noisy terns had arrived to breed but they hadn’t started nesting, so they weren’t divebombing the visitors, which is apparently what happens a bit further into the breeding season.
+Three types of tern breed on the island - Sandwich, Arctic and common.
 Rare roseate terns occasionally nest on the island.
+When I visited the island for a second time in late June 2024, we were attacked by divebombing terns.
+It is essential to wear a hat and preferably to walk next to someone is taller than you!

 There were also lots and lots of razorbills, eider ducks, guillemots, puffins, fulmars and shags.
 The female eider ducks are very camouflaged against the rock, which makes them very difficult to spot, as they remain very still even when you get close to them, and all to easy to nearly tread on.
 During the breeding season (April to July) Inner Farne can be home to up to 50,000 birds.
 Grey seals breed in large numbers on the Farne Islands.